amc709/springboot-db-kafka/README.md

-# SPRINGBOOT WITH KAFKA
+# KAFKA PRODUCER WITH SPRINGBOOT

 #### Summary
 This project is a sample implementation of messaging via Kafka in Spring Boot.
 The main endpoint allows the message (passed as a query string) to be published to a topic.
-A separate project, kafka-consumer-demo, serves as the consumer of the published message.
+A separate project/repository, kafka-consumer-demo, serves as the consumer of the published message.

 #### Tools used
 - Docker